 Recently, Aint-Bad Editions has published a monograph of Kha’s work, A Real Imitation.

 He is also currently writing a comic and appearing in some films.

-Kha holds a BFA in Photography from Memphis College of Art and an MFA in Photography from Yale University.
+Kha holds an MFA in Photography from Yale University.

-My photography is about the self in self-portrait, the portrait in self-portrait, and the hyphen in self-portrait.
+My work is about the self in self-portrait, the portrait in self-portrait, and the hyphen in self-portrait.